 The 98T represents the coming together of two F1 icons, the alignment of two passing stars in the racing firmament – Ayrton Senna and the JPS Lotus.
 Senna’s star was in rapid ascent at this point and Team Lotus were at the tail-end of their glory days – still genuine contenders but struggling to fill the almighty void left by Chapman’s sudden death in December 1982.
 It was a void only Grand Prix wins could even begin to fill.

-So the stage was set for ’86.
-After only two seasons in F1, the pressure was now on Lotus and Renault to give Senna a car that would allow him fight for the championship.
+So the stage was set for 1986.
+After only two seasons in F1, the pressure was now on Lotus and Renault to give Senna a car that could fight for the championship.
 It gave him a very strong position within the team – something he was very aware of and took full advantage of.
 All of the 26 year-old’s demands were met – including his veto of the highly rated Derek Warwick as his team-mate.
-It can now be seen as a compliment to Warwick that Senna considered him a threat, but at the time Warwick was bitterly disappointed.
+It can now be seen as a compliment to Warwick that Senna considered him a threat but, at the time, Warwick was bitterly disappointed.
 He would never drive a front-running F1 car again.
-Senna even had the impudence to send him a New Year card, wishing him all the best for ‘86!
-Senna’s first choice of team-mate was close Brazilian friend Mauricio Gugelmin but, again, John Player favoured a British driver, so Johnny Dumfries was given a shot instead.
+Senna even had the brass neck to send him a New Year card, wishing him all the best for ‘86!
+Senna’s first choice of team-mate was Brazilian friend Mauricio Gugelmin but, again, John Player favoured a British driver, so Johnny Dumfries was given a shot instead.
 However, the fate that awaited him meant that Senna might have inadvertently done Warwick a favour.
 Senna was given unequivocal number one driver status with a contract that never really gave Dumfries a fighting chance.
 Whether it was being the test mule for new components like the woeful 6-speed gearbox or handing over the spare car at short notice, Johnny Dumfries was left under no illusions that his primary role was to help Senna win.

 Senna’s engineer Steve Hallam: “The message coming out of the ’85 season was that we needed to raise our game significantly and support Ayrton, otherwise we weren’t going to get the best out of him.
 Peter and Gerard realised that, the Chapmans realised that and Renault realised that as well.
 They stopped racing their works team and instead became our engine supplier.
 We had very good support from them but Honda was rising.”